Han conquest of Dian

-The Han conquest of Dian was a series of military campaigns and expeditions by the Chinese Han dynasty recorded in contemporary textual sources against the Kingdom of Dian in modern Yunnan.
-Dian was placed under Han rule in 109 BC, after Emperor Han Wudi dispatched an army against the kingdom as the empire expanded southward.
+The Han conquest of Dian was a series of military campaigns and expeditions by the Western Han dynasty recorded in contemporary textual sources against the Dian Kingdom in modern-day Yunnan.
+Dian was placed under Western Han rule in 109 BC, after Emperor Wu of Han dispatched an army against the kingdom as the empire expanded southward.

 Background

 Dian was an ancient kingdom situated in modern Yunnan, southwestern China.
 According to Han historian, Sima Qian, it was established in 279 BC by Zhuang Qiao, a general of Chu during the Warring States period.
 He was sent to the region around Dian Lake as part of a Chu military campaign.
 When the Chu homeland was invaded by the Qin, Zhuang Qiao decided to stay in Yunnan and established the Dian kingdom.
 The Qin dynasty was subsequently overthrown by the Han, and the commanderies of the new dynasty, Ba and Shu, bordered Dian.

 In 135 BC, the Han envoy Tang Meng brought gifts to the king of Yelang, a kingdom bordering Dian, and convinced him to submit to the Han.
 The Jianwei Commandery was established in the region.
 In 122 BC, Emperor Wu dispatched four groups of envoys to the southwest in search of a route to Daxia in Central Asia.
 One group was welcomed by the king of Dian but none of them were able to make it any further as they were blocked from going any further north by the Sui and Kunming tribes in the Erhai region and the Di and Zuo tribes in the south.
 However they learned that further west there was a kingdom called Dianyue where the people rode elephants and traded with the merchants from Shu in secret.

-Han observers saw Dian as a potential periphery that could absorbed by the empire beyond its frontiers.
+Han observers saw Dian as a potential periphery that could be absorbed by the empire beyond its frontiers.
 Dian was a major business center, linked by networks of prosperous trading routes to modern South and Southeast Asia.
 The trade connections were seen as attractive to the Han rulers as they desired areas with prosperous maritime trade routes.
-These incentives motivated Emperor Wu to extend the Han dynasty's control further southwest to secure access to products such as silk and bamboo, iron, tine, and silver.
+These incentives motivated Emperor Wu to extend the Han dynasty's control further southwest to secure access to products such as silk and bamboo, iron, tin, and silver.

 Campaigns

-A military campaign dispatched by Emperor Han Wudi in 109 BC invaded and annexed the Dian Kingdom.
+A military campaign dispatched by Emperor Wu of Han in 109 BC invaded the region and annexed the Dian Kingdom.
+The Dian King willingly received the Han forces in the hopes of assistance against rival tribes.
+It was at this time he received a seal from the Han, and became a tributary.